krizvi/lessons/README.md

       > the /titles must return all the titles from mongodb in alphabetically sorted manner
       > the script to extract the items in mongo is
       > db.photos.find({}, {title:1, _id:0}).sort({title:1})
-    - [] write a new React component.
+    - [] Add a new React JSX component <Calculator/>.
 Call it calculator.
+         > In JSX, it should show as <Calculator/>.
-It shoudl have two imputs and operands, and one drop down input for operator (plus, minus, multiplactio, divide)   and a submit button
+         It should have two inputs as operands, and one drop down input for operator (+, -, X, /) and a submit button.
+When user presses the submit button, the <ImagesSrchApp> should use axios and call the back end server by invoking /calculator/calculate REST endpoint and display the result as it comes back from the server
-    - [] add a router on the server to receive this and reposnd with the solution
+    - [] add a new route on the server.
+The url of the route is /calculator/calculate?op1=<>&op2=<>&op=.
+         > Depending on the operator, the server must send the correct response.
+         For ex:
+         /calculator/calculate?op1=1&op2=2&op=plus should return (1 + 2 = 3)
+         /calculator/calculate?op1=6&op2=2&op=multiply should return (6 X 2 = 12)
+         /calculator/calculate?op1=88&op2=2&op=divide should return (88 / 2 = 44)
+         /calculator/calculate?op1=956&op2=2&op=minus should return (956 - 2 = 954)
 - June 19th, 2020
     - [x] show the effect of then vs await using the return from savePhotos
     - [x] install mongo-express (Bryan)